Techary/TecharyGet/README.md

 * You can run winget.exe directly (e.g. for SYSTEM context via Intune) using its resolved path in C:\Program Files\WindowsApps\...

+* Hosting the AppMap.ps1 file means that we can manage all app installs from a centralised location for ALL of out customers.

 ## 🧪 Tested With

 * Intune deployments (System context)